dansholds/grapple-comps-min/content/posts/13713-proving-grounds-xxiv-new-date-and-location-.md

-In an effort to stay true to our mission of offering the best possible tournament please note:
+In an effort to stay true to our mission of offering the best possible tournament please note-

 1. We will